Opioid Settlement Funds

 AHSFTF priorities presented and discussed at the OD Free Marin Steering Committee.
 List adopted by the OD Free Marin Budget Committee for future consideration of fund allocation and use.

-The Marin County Board of Supervisors approves the spending plan for McKinsey and Endo Public Opioid Trust Abatement settlement funds.
+The Marin County Board of Supervisors approves the spending plan for Pharmacy Settlement Funds.

 Funding Source